 - Regulations.
 Environmental regulations affect decisions about emission control investments in existing units, investment in new units and decisions to retire units.
 As a result of environmental regulations and agreements to limit emissions, many PJM units burning fossil fuels have installed emission control technology. - Emissions Controls.
-In PJM, as of September 30, 2022, 96.0 percent of coal steam MW had some type of flue-gas desulfurization (FGD) technology to reduce SO2 emissions, while 99.8 percent of coal steam MW had some type of particulate control, and 99.8 percent of fossil fuel fired capacity had NOx emission control technology.
+In PJM, as of December 31, 2022, 96.0 percent of coal steam MW had some type of flue-gas desulfurization (FGD) technology to reduce SO2 emissions, 99.8 percent of coal steam MW had some type of particulate control, and 99.8 percent of coal steam MW had NOx emission control technology.
 All coal steam units in PJM are compliant with the state and federal emissions limits established by MATS.